Mahidharapura Kingdoms: Early era: Mid-10th century – 1080

-Mahidharavarman, who was believed to be the father of the Mahidharapura's king, Hiranyavarman (r. c.
-1040), was once served as a high official at the court of the two Angkorian brothers, Harshavarman I (r.
+Mahidharavarman I, who was believed to be the father of the Mahidharapura's king, Hiranyavarman (r. c.
+1040), served as a high official at the court of the two Angkorian brothers, Harshavarman I (r.
 910–923) and Ishanavarman II (r.
-923–928), which their reigns marked a period of tumultuous, chaotic, and power struggles with their maternal uncle, Jayavarman IV, who set up his capital about 100 km away at Koh Ker in 921, causing Ishanavarman II's reign to be confined to Angkor and the area around Battambang to the west.
+923–928), whose reigns were marked by power struggles with their maternal uncle, Jayavarman IV, who set up his capital about 100 km away at Koh Ker in 921, causing Ishanavarman II's reign to be confined to Angkor and the area around Battambang to the west.
 Mahidharavarman also built the Prasat Kravan to the east of Angkor in 921 CE.
 According to the Prasat Khna Inscription (K.1312), dating to 891 CE, the line of Mahidharapura began with a princess who was a descendant of the Śreshthapura House and became a consort of the Angkorian king Jayavarman V (r.
 968–1001) from the Bhavapura House.
 Her elder brother received the title of Rajapativarman, which identifies him as the governor of Khorakhapura, while the other brother received the title of Narapativiravarman, which indicates that he was the ruler of Lavo.
 Moreover, Jayavirahvarman, who ruled Angkor from 1002 to 1006 and was overthrown by Suryavarman I, potentially was from the Mahidharapura area.
+The Wat Cong Ko inscription (K.1249) from Nakhon Ratchasima province, dated 1008, records a donation by him to the god Vimāya at Phimai two years after the loss of Angkor, and U-tain Wongsathit and his co-authors take this to indicate that he retained authority on the plateau and was probably its ruler, perhaps of the Mahidharapura line.
 The Phanom Rung Inscriptions No. 1–9, engraved in Sanskrit language with Old Khmer script, dated to the mid-12th century, provide the political structure in the region that was ruled by the Sūryavaṃśa (Solar dynasty) and centered at Kasitindrakama (กษิตีนทรคาม), which identified as the area around Phanom Rung, with Vimayapura (Phimai) as the grand prince city (เมืองลูกหลวง).